‘Anything I get is always going to be earned’: The purpose behind OKC Thunder star Lu Dort’s relentless edge

 But through it all, he never forgets what put him in the position where he is today.
 “I don’t get a lot of stuff I got now without basketball – basketball is always going to be number one no matter what,” he explained.

-“I try to try to remind myself of that every single time.
+“I try to remind myself of that every single time.
 It’s really a mindset, a focus.”

 That focus now shifts to Game 1 against the Phoenix Suns at Paycom Center, where OKC’s raucous fans will be riled up and ready.